Quarantine pests

 Always report infestations by quarantine pests

-You can also notify plant pests by e-mailing to us, if you can’t or don’t want to use the form.
+You can also notify plant pests by e-mailing us, if you can’t or don’t want to use the form.
 A tip is to base your e-mail on the questions in the form; it will be easier then to include all the important information.

 You can receive compensation when your crops are affected by quarantine plant pests